CPJKU/accompanion/README.md

 # Usage

 The ACCompanion features two playing modes, one for beginner and one for advanced players.
-In the beginner mode, for a two-handed piano piece, the ACCompanion plays the left hand accompaniment while the user plays the right hand (usually containing the melody).
+In the beginner mode, for a two-handed piano piece, the ACCompanion plays the left hand as accompaniment while the user plays the right hand (usually containing the melody).
 In the advanced mode, the ACCompanion plays the secondo part of a four-hand piano piece, leaving the primo part to the user.

 **Beginner Mode**

 The default for the beginner mode runs 'Twinkle Twinkle Little Star':
 ```shell
 cd Path/to/accompanion/bin